Limitations on quantum key repeaters for all key correlated states: Technical preliminaries

 where $\rho \approx_\epsilon \sigma$ denotes $||\rho -\sigma||_{tr} \leq \epsilon$, i.e. closeness is the trace-norm distance by $\epsilon$, with $||X||:= Tr\sqrt{XX^{\dagger}}$ and ${\cal P}$ is a completely positive trace-preserving map from the set of LOCC operations.

-Technical, but important role in our considerations plays the so-called {\it key attacked private state} denoted as $\hat{\gamma}$.
-This is a private state that got measured on its key part and takes form
+A technical, but important, role in our considerations is played by the so-called {\it key attacked private state}, denoted as $\hat{\gamma}$.
+This is a private state that got measured on its key part and takes the form